[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth as indicated in article histories. Amendments noted where applicable.]

 In every instance where the terms of this article are suspended by the governing body or unless otherwise exempt under Chapter 144, § 144-14, of the Borough Code, and unless otherwise specifically provided for in the resolution, no storage, display or sale shall be conducted in a zone district in which it would otherwise be prohibited.

-Nothing contained herein shall be construed or interpreted to waive the application and permit requirements of Chapter 144.
+Nothing contained herein shall be construed or interpreted to waive the application and permit requirements of Chapter 144, Peddling and Soliciting.

-The Borough Police Department and Zoning Enforcement officer shall have the authority to enforce the provisions of this article.
+The Borough Police Department and Zoning Officer shall have the authority to enforce the provisions of this article.